-- 1. Set the Electric Make root directory.

-- 2. Determine if you need to do additional configuration for tools.

-- 3. Make additional configurations regarding the registry.
-(Windows only)

-- 4. Configure environment variables if needed.

-- 5. Set the Cluster Manager host and port.

-- 6. Set Electric Make emulation.
+- 1. Set the Electric Make root directory. - 2.
+Determine if you need to do additional configuration for tools. - 3.
+Make additional configurations regarding the registry.
+(Windows only) - 4.
+Configure environment variables if needed. - 5.
+Set the Cluster Manager host and port. - 6.
+Set Electric Make emulation.

-- 7. Enable local agents (if applicable).

-Some cases of virtualization and/or distribution of specific job steps are not desirable.
+Some cases of virtualization or distribution of specific job steps are not desirable.
 For these cases you can configure Accelerator to: